MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 pip install .\package_wheels_windows\Rtree-0.8.3-cp37-cp37m-win_amd64.whl
 pip install .\package_wheels_windows\Shapely-1.6.4.post2-cp37-cp37m-win_amd64.whl
 {% endhighlight %}
-After that, the rest of the packages should be easily installable by using the provided requirements.txt file:
+After that, the rest of the packages should be easily installable by using the provided `requirements.txt` file:

 {% highlight bash %}
 pip install -r requirements.txt
 {% endhighlight %}

 ## Importing packages

+We need to import quite a few packages before we can start:

 {% highlight python %}
 import numpy as np